ErnesLl97/Data--Proyectos-TI./README.md

 Sklearn
 Python Visualization Library (matplotlib, seaborn)

-raíz
+Estructura del Proyecto

-├───bin <- Modelos entrenados y serializados, predicciones de modelos o resúmenes de modelos ├───data <- Datos sin procesar y procesados
+root
-├───figure <- Figura utilizada para la documentación ├───notebooks <- Cuaderno para experimentar y finalizar resultados ├───reports <- Informes del modelo de entrenamiento ├───src <- Guión para entrenar modelos.
+├───bin              <- Trained and serialized models, model predictions, or model summaries ├───data             <- Raw and processed data ├───figure           <- Figure used for documentation ├───notebooks        <- Notebook for experimenting and finalizing results ├───reports          <- Reports from training model ├───src              <- Script to train models.
-├───scripts <- Código fuente para usar en este proyecto.
+├───scripts          <- Source code for use in this project.